PolymeshAssociation/polymesh-sdk/README.md

 The SDK uses the class `Account` as an abstraction for a public/private key pair that is used to sign transactions.
 Although consistent with [Substrate](https://substrate.io/vision/substrate-and-polkadot/) (the chain's framework) naming conventions, it can be a source of confusion considering the domain.
 What the SDK calls an account is often referred to as a key.
 Public keys are often represented in [SS58 format](https://docs.substrate.io/reference/address-formats/) which is a special encoding that indicates if the key is intended for mainnet or not.
 In this form, it is referred to as an address and looks like: `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` (non-mainnet keys begin with **5**, mainnet addresses will instead begin with **2**).

-The only thing an `Account` holds is the POLYX utility token.
-Ownership of any asset on the Polymesh chain requires an `Identity`.
-This process involves a trusted provider writing a claim to the chain, stating that this person has completed a "customer due diligence" (CDD) process.
-For development chains, the mnemonic `//Alice` can create CDD claims by default.
+An `Account` holds the POLYX utility token.
+Once linked to an `Identity` (DID) it can also hold Polymesh assets directly, in addition to holding them in the Identity's Portfolios.
+A DID is created either by a DID Registrar with `identities.registerDid`, or permissionlessly by the key itself with `identities.selfRegisterDid`.
+On development chains, transfer POLYX to a new key from a well known account such as `//Alice` so it can cover the fee to self register.

 Polymesh uses an `Identity` to provide flexibility in managing permissions.
 Portfolios can be created, and secondary keys can be granted permission to provide fine grained authorization.